 The Art Of Shaving

-The Art of Shaving's own chrome heavyweight safety razor has a smaller handle that is "properly weighted" to aid with easy glides across your face, making removing your facial hair a cinch.
+The Art of Shaving's own safety razors all have a smaller handle that is "properly weighted" to aid with easy glides across your face, making removing your facial hair a cinch.

 This low-profile safety razor uses a closed-comb head to help prevent any nasty cuts and the handle, machined from a solid brass billet, has been made relatively long to provide greater surface area to hold, making it more stable in the process.
 It accepts Böker's own double edge blades that are some of the best in the business.

 Harry's also donates a small percentage of sales to male mental health and suicide prevention charities and allows its employees to take five days of paid leave each year to volunteer at a charity of their choice.